Opioid/rgbe/README.md

 Description
 -----------

-rgbe is a RGBE decoder for Go.
-The RGBE format was invented by Greg Ward for compact storage of HDR images.
-This library is based on code by Bruce Walter (http://www.graphics.cornell.edu/~bjw/rgbe/).
+rgbe is a simple RGBE encoding/decoding library for Go.
+The RGBE format was invented by Greg Ward for compact storage of HDR images (http://radsite.lbl.gov/radiance/refer/Notes/picture_format.html).
+This library is based on C code by Bruce Walter (http://www.graphics.cornell.edu/~bjw/rgbe/).

-At the moment the only supported use case is reading from an io.Reader interface and storing the result in []float32.
+Reading of both the RLE-compressed and uncompressed variants is supported.
+Images are always written with RLE-comression.

 Example
 -------

-This example opens a RGBE encoded file from disk, computes the average color of the image and prints the result.
+This example reads a RGBE encoded file from disk, computes the average luminance and stores a black and white variant of the image in RGBE format on  disk again.

 ```Go
 package main